 PrivateVPN, the next entry on our list, is another excellent provider.
 Using this VPN, you will be able to safely stream, surf, download content from the web, and connect to your office network while being protected from hotel hackers.
 It can also let you simply check social media accounts or your e-mail with full anonymity and from anywhere.
 The two most Important features of the service are its speed and its ease of use.
 It is one of the best VPNs for general daily use.
 As for the client software, it is available for smartphones, desktop and laptop computers, and even Fire TV, a great advantage if this the platform you’re using to watch Netflix content, and it boasts a lightweight and easy to use interface.
 This provider is a great option for anyone who wants to use a VPN but doesn’t want to have to deal with complicated interfaces.

 Last on our list is PureVPN, a VPN supplier which is known for its fast and unrestricted access to the internet.
 Don’t let its ranking lead you to believe it is not good.
 After all, it is in the top five.
-The provider has a large network of 750 servers in a whopping 141 different countries.
+The provider has a large network of 2,000+ servers in 140+ countries.
 They’re almost everywhere.
 In addition to locations, PureVPN offers speedy connections, strong encryption algorithms, a zero-logging policy, unlimited bandwidth, DNS leak protection, and a quick kill switch to make sure your data always stays safe from hotel hackers in case the tunnel ceases working unexpectedly.

 As far as encryption goes, PureVPN leaves nothing to be desired and uses only the best.
 The provider uses top-of-the-line, military-grade (up to) 256-bit encryption to protect and safeguard user’s data from falling into the wrong hands.
 Furthermore, it offers all the latest security and connectivity protocols.
 Those include OpenVPN, L2TP/IPSec, PPTP, SSTP, and IKEv2.
 The usability of a VPN is closely related to the client application it comes with.
 To that effect, PureVPN writes its own software for all major platforms, giving you an excellent integrated experience.